FreakC-Foundation/FreakC/TUTORIAL.md

 So now you can use Unicode characters:

 	FuckUnicode[fnc] >nul
-	Swear[fnc] ă ê ©
+	Yell[fnc] ă ê ©
 	:: Would print out "ă ê ©"

 # Prints out command's text
 If you type:

-	Swear[fnc] Swear[fnc]
+	Yell[fnc] Yell[fnc]

-It won't print out "Swear[fnc]", but it will print out "echo", because FreakC will compiles any statement/command without caring if it's a used data or not.
-So to actually print out "Swear[fnc]", you will need to add "^" in any place of the command.
+It won't print out "Yell[fnc]", but it will print out "echo", because FreakC will compiles any statement/command without caring if it's a used data or not.
+So to actually print out "Yell[fnc]", you will need to add "^" in any place of the command.
 Example:

-	Swear[fnc] S^wear[fnc]
+	Yell[fnc] Yell^[fnc]
-	:: This will print out "Swear[fnc]"
+	:: This will print out "Yell[fnc]"

 # First note
 To pause in FreakC, please type in: